RedSkiesIO/consensus-whitepaper/README.md

 * File System must be in tact and documented of excel table
 * All figures must be held within the relevant figures folder
 * Pdf must automatically generate when used on LaTeX editor
+* Sources must be correctly cited.
+For a reference generator use https://www.harvardgenerator.com/

 ## Deployment